 This is why we make sure women at AT&T feel supported in everything they do.
 From having a strong network of mentors to making sure we ask the tough questions about unconscious bias and gender stereotyping, we aim to provide a true culture of inclusion where every voice matters.
 One of the ways we do that is through our immense network of Employee Resource Groups (ERGs).
-The Women of AT&T (WOA) ERG and the AT&T Women of Technology Employee Network (AWT) are two of our largest female-focused groups and have 29,400 members nationally.
+The Women of AT&T (WOA) ERG and the Advocates for Women In Tech Employee Network (AWT) are two of our largest female-focused groups and have 29,400 members nationally.

 Women Of AT&T

-With over 25,000 members in 43 chapters, WOA is the largest ERG at AT&T. WOA aims to promote an environment that recognizes the value of women's contributions both inside and outside AT&T. The organization is celebrating its 45th year connecting and inspiring members to achieve their personal and professional goals and affecting change in their communities.
+With over 25,000 members in 40 chapters, WOA is the largest ERG at AT&T. WOA aims to promote an environment that recognizes the value of women's contributions both inside and outside AT&T, with volunteerism acting as a key pillar.
+The organization is celebrating its 46th year connecting and inspiring members to achieve their personal and professional goals and affecting change in their communities.

-The AT&T Women of Technology Employee Network continues to expand as they add local chapters throughout the country.
+The Advocates for Women In Tech Employee Network continues to expand as they add local chapters throughout the country.
 With a focus on technology, AWT encourages and facilitates the recruitment, development, advancement, and retention of women in science, technology, engineering and math (STEM).
 Members get inspired to develop leadership skills, seize growth opportunities, and participate in events for the larger STEM community.

 AWT has exposed me to female leaders at AT&T who are truly changing the industry.
 Seeing these leaders in action, including many members of our Executive Board of Advisors, has inspired me to want more out of my own career.
 AWT is sending a message that’s empowering and enabling – we’re creating a true support system for current and future women in STEM.Lee Kattan AWT Member

-Here are some of AWT's noteworthy achievements and events from 2016:
+Here are some of AWT's recent noteworthy achievements and events: